 Are you a parent looking for quick activities to keep your toddler entertained?
 Are you sitting for someone this weekend and want to be labeled as the fun aunt or uncle or super sitter?
 Or maybe you’re a kindergarten teacher looking for something new.
 Then, we have got the surefire list for you to keep your little rascal(s) – and yourself – duly entertained for hours on end.

-We prepared a list of mentally stimulating as well as creative activities that you can either use with groups or with individual children.
+We prepared a list of mentally stimulating as well as creative activities and games that you can either use with groups or with individual children.
 It’s important for them to have fun, but it is also equally important for them to be able to have positive stimulation as well.

 This bolsters the imagination and is an excellent activity to calm kids down.
 However, storytelling should not just be limited to the adult telling the story.
 Encourage the kids to come up with a story of their own or engage group dynamics and let other kids join in and add to the current setting.
 This will help boost their creative prowess and allows them to express their imaginative abilities.
 You can even pick the theme to make it interesting, cross dragons with the Wild West, or even get them to act out the characters in your or their stories.